dennyArfansyah/Landmark/README.md

 # Landmark
-It is a SwiftUI Essentials project that I create for learn about SwiftUI
+It is a SwiftUI Essentials tutorial project